hardliner66/hecate/README.md

 | Cycles                        | Cumulative score based on average number of cycles[^1].
 This includes cycle count for all executed instructions as well as for every memory access. |
 | Memory Access Count           | The total amount memory is requested from an address.
 This includes values that are already cached.                                                 |
 | Cache hits (L1D, L1I, L2, L3) | How often each cache was hit.                                                                                                                       |

 ---
+## Registers
+When used as a library, the CPU can be instantiated with as many registers as desired.

+When using the pre-made binary, the CPU has 31 general purpose registers.
+R1-R31.
+There is als a register called R0 which ignores writes and will always return 0.

+---
 ## Bytecode Instruction Set